edu-luc-cs-leo/comp-271-su-2025-week-10-SavonnaB/final_reflection.md

 I faced a lot of syntax issues and declaration problems toward the beginning.
 Because I'm learning multiple coding languages, sometimes I fell short in coding fluent "Java-nese".
 I was consistent in attending class and missed less than 5 meetings and a few times helped classmates who messaged me during zoom lessons about reading assignments.
 ## Final Grade Proposal
 Based on the above, I propose A- as my final grade.
 I completed every assignment with effort/on time, engaged in reflection, and grew stronger in problem-solving, strategy, and recursion.
-I felt accomplished when all tests would pass with my given solutions and I’m proud of how far I've come and how much I understand now compared to Week 1-2.
+I felt accomplished when all tests would pass with my given solutions and I’m proud of how far I've come and how much I understand now compared to weeks 1-2.